Understand data scraping vs web crawling differences: definitions, tools, techniques, and when to use each. Plus how proxies support both approaches.

 Two Distinct Processes That Often Work Together

 Web crawling is the process of systematically discovering and traversing web pages by following links.
 A crawler starts from one or more seed URLs, downloads each page, extracts all hyperlinks from that page, and adds new URLs to a queue for subsequent visiting.
-The output of crawling is a map of URLs — a discovered inventory of what exists on a website or across the web.
+The output of crawling is a map of URLs, a discovered inventory of what exists on a website or across the web.
 Search engines like Google are, at their core, massive web crawlers.

 How Web Crawling Works: Discovery and Traversal

 Crawl depth and scope are critical configuration parameters.
 Depth limits how many link-follows from the seed URL the crawler will traverse.
 Scope limits which domains or URL patterns the crawler will visit.
-Without scope limits, a crawler following external links would eventually attempt to crawl the entire web.
+Without scope limits, a crawler following external links would eventually try to crawl the entire web.
 Most practical crawling operations are scoped to a single domain or a defined set of domains.

 How Data Scraping Works: Extraction and Structuring